yindiii/elite-lab-final/README.md

 * Look through `app/models.py` file and notice the manager function `SessionManager.create_session`.
 Notice what it takes in as an argument and what it returns.

-* (Optional) Run the `scripts/util.py` script to seed your database with test messages

 * Name your API and implement its handler function

 * Complete the javascript code to call that API correctly